ME-ICA/tedana/docs/governance.rst

    changes they need to provide an explanation regarding what changes should be added and justification of their importance.
 Reviews requesting changes can also be used to request more time to review a PR.
-7. A Maintainer who Requested changes can Dismiss their own review or Approve changes added by the Contributor who opened the PR.
+7. A community member who Requested changes can Dismiss their own review or Approve changes added by the Contributor who opened the PR.
 8. If the author of a PR and Maintainer who provided Review that Requests changes cannot find a solution that would lead to the Maintainer dismissing